dhuszti/watsonx-bitclub/README.md

 * Mi történik a Citibanknál felvett hitelemmel?
 * Mi a törlesztőrészlet?
 ```
-10. Congrats for building first simple RAG use case in Hungarian
+12. Congrats for building first simple RAG use case in Hungarian

-Please download from GITHUB two Jupyter notebooks to your local machine.